MatthewCash/devicectrl-server/README.md

 Hooks provide a tokio channel for automations to listen for events.
 An automation can iterate over a hook channel to run custom logic on device state update command dispatches or when a device reports a state update notification.

-While the server backends are not automations, they function similarly by using the same hooks and dispatch methods.
+While the server backends are not technically automations, they use the same hooks and dispatch methods.

 ## Configuration